typho/opstr/README.md

 ## Who should use it?

-Anyone working with text strings (in the Unicode sense: as sequence of codepoints).
+Anyone working with text strings (in the Unicode sense, so as sequence of codepoints).

 ## How to install

-Install me via crates.io (TODO not yet!):
+Install me via crates.io:

 ```
-opstr = "1.0"
+cargo add opstr
 ```

 ## How to run